 Professional energy assessments resemble DIY audits in many ways.
-Though your assessment will vary based on your home’s size, layout, and energy profile, it’s likely to involve inspection of the following:
+Though your assessment will vary based on your home’s size, layout, and energy profile, it’s likely to involve inspection of:

 - Exterior Leaks.
-The auditor walks around the outside of the house and visually inspects for drafts and air leaks around the foundation, walls, exterior fixtures, windows, and other common weak points.
+The auditor walks around the outside of the house and visually inspects for drafts and air leaks around common leak points, such as the foundation, walls, exterior fixtures, and windows.

-- Combustion Appliance (Mechanicals).
+- Combustion Appliances.
 Home energy auditors devote special attention to appliances connected to natural gas lines or oil supplies, including furnaces, boilers, gas water heaters, gas dryers, and ranges.
-This inspection always involves a thorough visual look-over and filter check, if applicable.
+This inspection always involves a thorough visual scrutiny and filter check, if applicable.
 Most auditors use combustion analyzers, which measure the composition and temperature of vented gases, to detect potential inefficiencies (and immediate dangers, such as carbon monoxide leaks).
-Internal and external temperature probes, which measure combustion appliances’ working temperature relative to optimal performance, are commonly used too.
+They also commonly use internal and external temperature probes, which measure combustion appliances’ working temperatures relative to optimal performance.

 - Ducts.
 Auditors inspect ductwork in all human-accessible areas of the house, checking for tight seals and proper insulation.
 In areas that aren’t easily accessible, they rely on thermal imagers to see through walls and ceilings.

-- Non-combustion Appliances.
-Assessors inspect every major non-combustion appliance for potential energy waste.
-This involves visual inspection to ascertain appliance age and construction, as well as appliance-specific assessments of things such as refrigerator door seals and freezer settings.
-Some assessors use watt meters to measure appliances’ actual electrical draw relative to their models’ optimal baselines.
+- Noncombustion (Kitchen) Appliances.
+Assessors inspect every major noncombustion appliance for potential energy waste.
+That involves a visual inspection to ascertain appliance age and construction as well as appliance-specific assessments of things like refrigerator door seals and freezer settings.
+Some assessors use watt meters to measure appliances’ actual electrical draw compared to the models’ optimal baselines.